eric-bw/dd-cms-etl/README.md

 1. first export the data from an environment using export.py into a xlsx package
 2. transfer the xlsx package to a new environment

+## Usage note:
+In order to succesfully transfers a contentpak you need to have the System Administrator profile or profile that has visiblity/access to the Asset Library.
+Additionally, the Asset library should be shared with the site guest user that the community setup under so that assets can be viewed in a non logged in context.
 ## Install Instructions
 #### General
 * install python 3.7+ (later versions are likely fine but this is only tested with python 3)